Madrid to Marrakech: An Atlantic Adventure

 Location: Cádiz

 The proud city of Cádiz sits at the mouth of the Guadalquivir River.
 As the gateway to the Mediterranean, it is touted as the oldest continuously inhabited settlement in Europe, with its dominant families claiming ancestry dating back to Roman times, when the city was called Ceret, and the wine produced was Vinum Ceretensis.
 From Phoenicians to Iberians, Romans to Moors, Cádiz had its fair share of invaders.
 It is no wonder its skyline is dotted with 120 watchtowers, including the 150-foot-tall Torre Tavira, used for spotting sails as they appeared on the horizon – often the first sign of the return of long-lost explorers.
 A Spanish naval base even today, it was off the coast of Cádiz at Cape Trafalgar where the British won the battle of the same name over Napoleon’s fleet, with the loss of Horatio Nelson.
 It was from Cádiz where Christopher Columbus set sail to discover the ‘new world’.
 And it was in Cádiz harbour where Sir Francis Drake sacked and burned so many ships that he delayed Spain’s attempt at invading England’s by at least a year and changed the course of world history.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: The Captains of Cádiz The port city of Cádiz has long been the stage for seafaring legends whose destinies were shaped by its ship-lined shores.
 Christopher Columbus, driven by the audacity of his patrons, embarked from this very port on voyages that would redefine the world.
 Centuries later, Sir Francis Drake, the relentless privateer, unleashed fire, and fury upon Cádiz, delaying the Spanish Armada and leaving the city smouldering in his wake.
 Then came Admiral Nelson, whose disciplined daring secured victory near Cádiz, though at the cost of his life.
 The legacies of these men, and those who sailed with them, are now woven into the very fabric of Cádiz.
 As the waves lap against its ancient docks, they carry the echoes of those who once navigated these waters.
 It is a story that fills our morning in Cádiz.
 Option 2 – Morning experience: Arcos de la Frontera We journey inland to the hills of Andalusia.
 The whitewashed town of Arcos de la Frontera was an important border post, dating from the time when this land was the ‘frontier’ between the Muslim territories and the encroaching Catholic lands.
 Hemmed in on three sides by the Guadalete River, Arcos is one of the most beautiful of the Pueblos Blancos, which are traditionally painted white to ward off the summer’s intense heat.
 Expelled by King Alfonso X in 1250, the Moors fled south, and the city became a Christian stronghold dominated by a Gothic cathedral that sits perched on the town’s highest ridge.
 Famed for its ten bells, which tolled throughout the war with the Moors, the cathedral displays several Moorish banners taken in the battle of Zahara as loot.
 Returning to the ship for lunch, there is time this afternoon for you to explore Cádiz independently.
 Option 3 – Full-day experience: Walking the Heart of Seville One hour north of Cádiz lies Andalusia’s famed city of Seville.
 Our local guide tells a tale of Seville supported by a host of history’s famed conquerors, stories of the ‘new world’ and a clash of cultures should read as famous as the buildings we visit.
 Built in the 14th century as a Mudejar style palace, The Alcázar is the oldest European monarchal residence still in use.
 Moorish influences join forces with tokens of Gothic, Renaissance, and baroque style added by later Christian kings, all with harmonious charm.
 Islam and Christianity vied for power in this city, with the might of Christianity being victorious by building Europe’s third largest cathedral right over the top of a 12th century mosque.
 The largest Gothic structure in the world, the cathedral houses many famous souls.
 In 1899, 400 years after his death, the renowned explorer, Christopher Columbus, finally found an eternal place to rest, in Seville Cathedral.
 Towering over the cathedral is Seville’s crowning glory – UNESCO World Heritage listed Giralda tower, which was inspired by Marrakech’s Katoubia mosque.
 Christian overlords allowed this Islamic minaret to remain albeit as the cathedral’s bell tower.
 Its top storey heralds a Renaissance motif, that was added in the 16th century, affording travellers one of the greatest cityscapes throughout Spain.
 Our stroll of Seville continues through the Barrio Santa Cruz, Seville’s once-thriving Jewish quarter.
 This maze of alleyways is full of plazas, tile-covered patios, and whitewashed houses draped in flowers, leading us to Plaza de España, Seville’s spectacular central square – the perfect end to a delightful amble through Seville.
 Our tour fills our morning, with time for independent exploration before returning to the ship mid-afternoon.
-(A boxed lunch will be offered by the ship as to maximise your time in Seville).
+(A boxed lunch will be offered by the ship as to maximise your time in Seville)

 Day 12 : Tangier